Rosana Arbelo

 Rosana Arbelo Gopar (/es/; born October 24, 1963), known professionally by her mononym Rosana, is a Spanish singer and songwriter.

 Biography

 Early life and beginnings

 She was born in 1963 on the island of Lanzarote in the Canary Islands, where she was raised.
 She was the youngest of a family of eight children.
 Arbelo was given her first guitar at the age of five years old and wrote her first song aged eight.

 She began composing music after moving to Madrid in the early 1980s.
-She won first place in the Benidorm International Song Festival in 1996 with her song "Fuego y Miel" ("Fire and Honey" in English), which led her winning a recording contract with MCA Records.
+She won first place in the Benidorm Song Festival in 1996 with her song "Fuego y Miel" ("Fire and Honey" in English), which led her winning a recording contract with MCA Records.
 Before pursuing a solo career, she wrote songs for other musicians, including Joaquín Sabina, Miguel Ríos, and María Dolores Pradera.

 Rise to fame in the 1990s

 Her debut album, Lunas Rotas, was released in 1996.
 The soundtrack for the 1996 movie Curdled featured her songs "Lunas Rotas" and "El Talismán", exposing her to an international audience.

 Her second album, Luna Nueva, was released in 1998 and had a more mature and deep sound, but maintained the natural and smooth sentiments that characterize the artist.
 After three years, during which she wrote songs for other artists, her third album, Rosana, was released in 2001.
 Its sounds explored the rhythms of her birthplace in the Canary Islands.